 - Are highly engaged in their learning

-Mrs Stretch (Deputy Principal - Pastoral Care) is available to meet with parents who would like a conversation about ways the school can support the social-emotional needs of their child.
+Mrs Jane Rush (Deputy Principal - Pastoral Care) is available to meet with parents who would like a conversation about ways the school can support the social-emotional needs of their child.

 For your information: there are support systems outside of school.
 Please refer to other tabs under 'Wellbeing" on our website.